splekhanov/junit5-selenide-example/README.md

 # What tests do

-Two simple search tests cases (positive and negative).
+Two simple search test cases (positive and negative).
 1. Search query and checking first 5 results relevance
 2. Search query which doesn't return any results
 - - - -